justinWaves/hearth-fe-take-home/README.md

 - **Detailed Contact View**: Modal presentation of contact details with a dynamic temperature indicator, reflecting the engagement level through color-coded backgrounds.
 - **Animated Interactions**: Utilizes React Spring for smooth, physics-based animations to enhance UI interactivity.
 - **Reusable Components and Hooks**: Designed for scalability and reuse, components like `TemperatureDisplay` are modular and can be integrated into other projects with minimal adjustments.
+- **Enhanced Accessibility Features**: Implemented focus trapping within modals and keyboard navigation across interactive elements, ensuring the application is accessible to users with disabilities and supports various assistive technologies.

 ## Technology Stack